The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.3.1 – Modelling reading behaviours

-Facilitating opportunities for learners to hear stories being read aloud, modelling of reading mechanics for inexperienced readers and allowing access to texts currently beyond their reading level, group immersion in great stories/texts and opportunities for discussion and new book discovery.
+Facilitating opportunities for all learners to hear stories being read aloud, modelling of reading mechanics for inexperienced readers and allowing access to texts currently beyond their reading level; group immersion in great stories / texts and opportunities for discussion and new book discovery.

-Schools to sustain core level: class teachers to be routinely reading aloud to their class
+Schools to sustain core level: Class teachers routinely read enjoyable and engaging materials aloud to their class (mandatory)

-Primary only – we expect schools to be inviting members of the community in to read, eg. mystery readers, public library staff, sportspeople, local figures, other role models etc.
+Primary only – we expect schools to be inviting members of the community in to read, e.g., mystery readers, public library staff, sportspeople, local figures, other role models etc. in ways which generate interest, excitement and enjoyment around reading

-At secondary level we recognise that it may be logistically difficult for staff to routinely read aloud to learners, but would like to see evidence of staff supporting learners to access the joy of reading and stories in one of the below ways, or in another way that suits their setting:
+At secondary schools we recognise that it may be logistically difficult for staff to routinely read aloud to learners, but would like to see evidence of staff supporting learners to access the joy of reading and stories in one of the below ways, or in another way that suits their setting and learners:

 Holding special storytelling events

-Getting to know learners reading habits and preferences, ensuring staff are able to recommend a range of relevant reading, developing staff-learner book- centred dialogue, encouraging learners to try new things.
+Getting to know learners individual reading habits and preferences, ensuring staff are able to recommend a range of relevant reading; developing staff-learner book-centred dialogue, encouraging learners to try new things.

-Staff should ensure they know about learners' interests and have regular conversations with them about their personal reading in one of the below ways, or in another way that suits their setting:
+Staff should ensure they know about learners' interests and have regular conversations with them about their personal reading in one of the below ways, or in another way that suits their setting and learners:

-Chatting with individual learners during whole-class reading time / other times as appropriate
+Modelling discussion by chatting with individual learners during whole-class reading time / other times, in ways which are enjoyable and engaging

-Supporting individual learners with strategies for choosing a book they might like during library periods
+Supporting learners with individual strategies for choosing reading material they might like during class time / library periods, e.g. Secondary schools may use Story Deck

-Providing regular reading recommendations for individual learners in line with their interests
+Providing reading recommendations for individual learners in line with their interests, ability, identities and preferences

 Key Area 2.3.3 – Creating learner social networks

-Developing peer-to-peer reading chat, encouraging learners to discuss and evaluate texts amongst themselves, developing individual reading identities and helping learners to share reading materials they enjoy.
+Developing peer-to-peer reading chat, encouraging learners to discuss, reflect on and enjoy texts amongst themselves, developing individual reading identities and helping learners to share reading materials they enjoy.

-Schools should allocate time for all learners to chat about reading materials with each other in one of the below ways, or in another way that suits their setting:
+Schools should allocate time for all learners to chat about reading materials with each other in ways that are personally enjoyable, meaningful and engaging, using one of the below ways, or in another way that suits their setting and learners:

-Having a set time for peer discussion following ERIC time / other times as appropriate
+Having a set time for peer discussion following DEAR time / other times as appropriate

 Introducing book speed-dating